 Materials weighing up to 50kgs can be forged.
 A higher power is required if the material to be forged is heavier than 50kgs.
 In this case, casting would be the alternative.

 5: Level of Complexity

-Casting is able to produce complex patterns and shapes.
-Forging is more focused in producing uniform and simple material.
+Casting can produce complex patterns and shapes.
+Forging is more focused on producing a uniform and simple material.

 6: Cost Different:

-Here is a research paper, researchers at the University of Toledo compared the differences between one type of product made both ways. the following conclusions were drawn:
+Here is a research paper, researchers at the University of Toledo compared the differences between one type of product made both ways. the following conclusions were listed:

 • The tensile strength of forged parts is 26% higher than that of cast parts.